wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

    $$ [0, 0) $$

 <br/>
-This process illustrates how the interval shifts left step by step, progressively narrowing towards zero.
+This process illustrates how the interval gradually shifts to the left, narrowing step by step toward zero.

 </details>